 You probably know the story of Pinocchio, the puppet who wanted to become a boy.
 This ride follows his adventures as he tries to make his dream come true.

-Finally, he (and you) get back to Pinocchio's maker Gepetto.
-He turns into a real boy, and the objects become alive in Geppetto's Workshop.
+Finally, you all return to Gepetto.
+Pinocchio turns into a real boy, and everything in the workshop comes alive.
 As usual - all ends well.

 - Rating: ★★★